qiniu/formstate-x/dumi/docs/guide/composition/index.md

 }
 ```

-In addition of component `FullNameInput`, the module exported functionn `createState` as well, which is used to create form state for component `FullNameInput`.
-It is simple to embed the `FullNameInput` in a form, we can find it in file `index.ts`, which consists of two parts:
+In addition of component `FullNameInput`, the module exported functionn `createState` as well, which is used to create the state for component `FullNameInput`.

+It is easy to embed the `FullNameInput` in a form, we can find it in file `index.ts`, which consists of two parts:

 ##### 1. Create state for `FullNameInput`, as part of state for form when creating state